victools/jsonschema-generator/slate-docs/source/includes/_jackson-module.md

 3. Override a field's property name as per `@JsonProperty` annotations.
 4. Ignore fields that are marked with a `@JsonBackReference` annotation.
 5. Ignore fields that are deemed to be ignored according to various other `jackson-annotations` (e.g. `@JsonIgnore`, `@JsonIgnoreType`, `@JsonIgnoreProperties`) or are otherwise supposed to be excluded.
+6. Optionally: set a field as "required" as per `@JsonProperty` annotations, if the `JacksonOption.RESPECT_JSONPROPERTY_REQUIRED` was provided (i.e. this is an "opt-in").
-6. Treat enum types as plain strings as per the `@JsonValue` annotated method, if there is one and the `JacksonOption.FLATTENED_ENUMS_FROM_JSONVALUE` was provided (i.e. this is an "opt-in").
+7. Optionally: treat enum types as plain strings as per the `@JsonValue` annotated method, if there is one and the `JacksonOption.FLATTENED_ENUMS_FROM_JSONVALUE` was provided (i.e. this is an "opt-in").
-7. Optionally: treat enum types as plain strings, as per each enum constant's `@JsonProperty` annotation, if all values of an enum have such annotations and the `JacksonOption.FLATTENED_ENUMS_FROM_JSONPROPERTY` was provided (i.e. this is an "opt-in").
+8. Optionally: treat enum types as plain strings, as per each enum constant's `@JsonProperty` annotation, if all values of an enum have such annotations and the `JacksonOption.FLATTENED_ENUMS_FROM_JSONPROPERTY` was provided (i.e. this is an "opt-in").
-8. Optionally: sort an object's properties according to its `@JsonPropertyOrder` annotation, if the `JacksonOption.RESPECT_JSONPROPERTY_ORDER` was provided (i.e. this is an "opt-in").
+9. Optionally: sort an object's properties according to its `@JsonPropertyOrder` annotation, if the `JacksonOption.RESPECT_JSONPROPERTY_ORDER` was provided (i.e. this is an "opt-in").
-9. Subtype resolution according to `@JsonSubTypes` on a supertype in general or directly on specific fields/methods as an override of the per-type behavior unless `JacksonOption.SKIP_SUBTYPE_LOOKUP` was provided (i.e. this is an "opt-out").
+10. Subtype resolution according to `@JsonSubTypes` on a supertype in general or directly on specific fields/methods as an override of the per-type behavior unless `JacksonOption.SKIP_SUBTYPE_LOOKUP` was provided (i.e. this is an "opt-out").
-10. Apply structural changes for subtypes according to `@JsonTypeInfo` on a supertype in general or directly on specific fields/methods as an override of the per-type behavior unless `JacksonOption.IGNORE_TYPE_INFO_TRANSFORM` was provided (i.e. this is an "opt-out").
+11. Apply structural changes for subtypes according to `@JsonTypeInfo` on a supertype in general or directly on specific fields/methods as an override of the per-type behavior unless `JacksonOption.IGNORE_TYPE_INFO_TRANSFORM` was provided (i.e. this is an "opt-out").
     * Considering `@JsonTypeInfo.include` with values `As.PROPERTY`, `As.EXISTING_PROPERTY`, `As.WRAPPER_ARRAY`, `As.WRAPPER_OBJECT`
     * Considering `@JsonTypeInfo.use` with values `Id.CLASS`, `Id.NAME`